KidCare-Capstone-Project/ML_Structuring_Model/README.md

 Stunting is a condition of chronic malnutrition experienced by children, which results in impaired physical growth and brain development.
 Children who experience stunting will be shorter than children of the same age, and are at risk of learning difficulties and poor health in the future.
 The causes of stunting vary, ranging from lack of access to adequate nutrition, parental knowledge about nutrition, to less supportive sanitation and environmental conditions.

-KID CARE is here as a digital solution that provides information, education, and monitoring features for parents and health workers.
+KidCare is here as a digital solution that provides information, education, and monitoring features for parents and health workers.
 Through this application, users will get guidance and tools to monitor child growth in order to prevent stunting as early as possible.
 This team developed an application that prioritizes easy access to information and monitoring of child development to help reduce stunting rates in Indonesia.

 **Machine Learning:**

-The KID CARE application is developed with Google Cloud technology to provide wide access and ease of use for the community.
+The KidCare application is developed with Google Cloud technology to provide wide access and ease of use for the community.
 This application uses Android as the main platform because of its wide reach in Indonesia.
-The KID CARE application will use various features from Google Cloud Service such as:
+The KidCare application will use various features from Google Cloud Service such as:

 - Google Firestore for safe and structured storage of children's health data.